Loved Andrew Haigh’s Lean on Pete?

 About the book

-Andrew Haigh’s Lean on Pete is one of the most spellbinding and gut-wrenching films of 2018.
-If, like us, you walked out of the film wanting to know how it came into being; how it fits into Haigh’s larger oeuvre; and how it engages the tropes of western films, this compilation is for you.
+If, like us, you walked out of Leave No Trace wanting to know how it came into being; how it fits into Haigh’s larger oeuvre; and how it engages the tropes of western films, this compilation is for you.

 These are articles you will return to again and again, as both an essential complement to the film and a way of naming its cultural contribution.